José María Vigil (theologian): Principal occupations

 He has also been the invited speaker giving the lecture at many courses or international events, such as the international "Courses for empowering" for formators, organized by the CONFER of Peru (2011–2015) and the CIRM of Mexico (2015); the Multicultural Dialogue in Guadalajara, Mexico (2015); Regional Meetings of CEB's in Latin America, and the Congress of the Popular Christian Communities of Spain; the Christian d'Avui Forum (Valencia, Spain, 2013); the International Buddhist-Christian Conference (New York, Theological Union Seminary, 2013); the Religious Forum in Vitoria Spain 2014... among others.

-For two consecutive terms (1998–2005) he has been the Secretary General of CICLA, the Latin American International Confederation of the Claretian Congregation, now called MICLA.9 During that time he coordinated the creation and dissemination10 of the Diario Bíblico in all Latin American countries.